SkyprayerAudioStudio/mx/README.md

 ### Unit Test Framework

-An executable program named MxTest is also included in the project.
-MxTest utilizes the CppUnitLite macro library by Michael Feathers.
+An executable program named mxtest is also included in the project.  mxtest utilizes the CppUnitLite macro library by Michael Feathers.
 Licensing of this library is not clear, [here is a link](http://c2.com/cgi/wiki?CppUnitLite) to the source of this library.
 CppUnitLite appears to be abandonware, but it is very useful.
 Here are some additional CppUnitLite links
   * [http://www.objectmentor.com/resources/downloads.html](http://www.objectmentor.com/resources/downloads.html)